robo-friends/m-explore-ros2/README.md

 #### Stop/Resume exploration
 By default the exploration node will start right away the frontier-based exploration algorithm.
 Alternatively, you can stop the exploration by publishing to a `False` to `explore/resume` topic.
 This will stop the exploration and the robot will stop moving.
 You can resume the exploration by publishing to `True` to `explore/resume`.

+#### Returning to initial pose
+The robot will return to its initial pose after exploration if you want by defining the parameter `return_to_init` to `True` when launching the node.

 #### TB3 troubleshooting (with foxy)
 If you have trouble with TB3 in simulation, as we did, add these extra steps for configuring it.